-We believe that long-term incentive compensation is a critical part of our executive compensation program because it promotes achievement of our long-term financial and strategic objective and aligns the financial interests of our executive officers with those of our shareholders..
-We generally grant equity awards, including performance-based RSUs and stock options, to each of our named executive officers in order to attract and retain a talented management team and provide them with the right incentives to execute our strategic objectives while maximizing our shareholders' investment in our company.
+We believe that long-term incentive compensation is a critical part of our executive compensation program because it promotes achievement of our longterm financial and strategic objectives and aligns the financial interests of our executive officers with those of our shareholders..
+We generally grant equity awards, RSUs, PSUs and stock options, to each of our named executive officers in order to attract and retain a talented management team and provide them with the right incentives to execute our strategic objectives while maximizing our shareholders' investment in our company.
 The Compensation Committee considers market practices, external competitiveness, shareholder interests and advice from our independent compensation consultant in establishing the amount and characteristics of equity award grants.
-The Compensation Committee determined the level of longterm incentive grants for fiscal year 2019 at the beginning of the fiscal year.
-Prior to making the grants, the committee established an intended long-term incentive value for each named executive officer.
-When setting these intended values, the committee considered competitive market data from the peer group prepared by EY, as described above, and target total compensation opportunities.
+The Compensation Committee determined the level of long-term incentive grants for fiscal year 2020 at the beginning of the fiscal year.
+Prior to making the grants, the Compensation Committee established an intended long-term incentive value for each named executive officer.
+When setting these intended values, the Compensation Committee considered competitive market data from the peer group prepared by EY, as described above, and target total compensation opportunities.
 We intend that the value of long-term incentive awards for our executives approximate the market median and the total compensation opportunity for such executive officers approximate the market median level when combined with base salary and target annual bonuses.

-Fiscal year 2019 long-term incentive awards were driven by a comparison of our TSR against the composite return of the Peer Group TSR on the last day of 2019 (calculated as described below), and individual performance or other factors may result in awards which are above or below the market median.
-These factors include tenure and experience, succession planning and retention, subjective evaluations of performance, historical grant levels and other recent compensation actions with respect to the individual.
-The actual value of equity awards realized by any individual may differ significantly (up or down) from the intended value due to changes in our stock price over the life of the awards and the extent to which performance goals are met in the case of performance-based RSUs.
-During fiscal year 2019, we awarded performance-based RSUs and stock options to our named executive officers.
-See "-Executive Compensation Tables-Grants of Plan-Based Awards" below for information regarding awards for fiscal year 2019.
+During fiscal year 2020, we awarded PSUs and stock options to our named executive officers.
+See "-Executive Compensation Tables-Grants of Plan-Based Awards" below for information regarding awards for fiscal year 2020.